MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addsoftware-directive.md

 *flags*

 Specifies one or more (ORed) flags.

-This value must be zero.
+**0**
+The AddSoftware directive will only be processed once.

+**1**
+The AddSoftware directive will be processed once per component device that uses AddSoftware with a matching *SoftwareName*.

 *software-install-section*